apache/doris/docs/en/docs/sql-manual/sql-reference/Cluster-Management-Statements/ALTER-SYSTEM-ADD-FOLLOWER.md

 ### Description

-The change statement is to increase the node of the FOLLOWER role of FRONTEND, (only for administrators!)
+This statement is to increase the node of the FOLLOWER role of FRONTEND, (only for administrators!)

 grammar: